DoTheEvo/selfhosted-apps-docker/README.md

 * [nextcloud](nextcloud/) - file share & sync
 * [portainer](portainer/) - docker management
 * [prometheus_grafana](prometheus_grafana/) - monitoring
+* [unifi](unifi/) - mangment utility for ubiquiti devices
 * [watchtower](watchtower/) - automatic docker images update
+* [wireguard](wireguard/) - the one and only VPN to ever consider
 * [arch_linux_host_install](arch_linux_host_install)

 The core of the setup is Caddy reverse proxy.</br>
 It's described in most details.

+You do need to have **basic docker and docker-compose knowledge**, shit here is pretty hand holding and detailed, but it still should not be your first time running a docker container.

 # Some extra info

 ### Caddy

-When making changes to Caddyfile, the config needs to be reloaded afterwards.
+When making changes to `Caddyfile`, the config needs to be reloaded afterwards.

 On the docker host:<br>
 `docker exec -w /etc/caddy caddy caddy reload`